Skip to main content

 1 mentions Positive Neutral Negative

-The humor in the game is generally funny and enjoyable, though some users feel that the immersive effects could be enhanced to better complement the comedic elements.
+The humor is generally funny and enjoyable, though some users feel the immersive effects could be enhanced for a better experience.

 Skip Critic Reviews